miyamot0/discountingtools/README.md

 ```

 ![Alt text](Figure_Model_AUC_Log10.png?raw=true "Log10 Model AUC Visuals")

+### Model Candidates (Possible models within the model selection approach)
+* Noise Model: Intecept-only comparison model (included by default)
+* Exponential Model: Samuelson, P. A. (1937).
+A note on measurement of utility.
+The Review of Economic Studies, 4(2), 155–161. https://doi.org/10.2307/2967612
+* Hyperbolic Model: Mazur, J. E. (1987).
+An adjusting procedure for studying delayed reinforcement.
+In Quantitative analysis of behavior: Vol. 5.
+The effect of delay and intervening events on reinforcement value (pp. 55–73).
+Hillsdale, NJ: Erlbaum.
+* Beta Delta Model: Laibson, D. (1997).
+Golden eggs and hyperbolic discounting.
+The Quarterly Journal of Economics, 112(2), 443–478. https://doi.org/10.1162/003355397555253
+* Green & Myerson Model: Green, L., & Myerson, J. (2004).
+A discounting framework for choice with delayed and probabilistic rewards.
+Psychological Bulletin, 130(5), 769–792. https://doi.org/10.1037/0033-2909.130.5.769
+* Rachlin Model: Rachlin, H. (2006).
+Notes on discounting.
+Journal of the Experimental Analysis of Behavior, 85(3), 425–435. https://doi.org/10.1901/jeab.2006.85-05
+* Ebert & Prelec Model: Ebert, J. E. J., & Prelec, D. (2007).
+The Fragility of Time: Time-Insensitivity and Valuation of the Near and Far Future.
+Management Science, 53(9), 1423–1438. https://doi.org/10.1287/mnsc.1060.0671

 ### Referenced Works (academic works)
 The Small N Stats Discounting Model Selector is based on the following academic works: